 The Federal Solar Investment Tax Credit (ITC) is the most popular incentive.
-The incentive was initially set to reduce from 26% in 2022 to 22% in 2023 before being phased out.
+The incentive was initially set to 30%.
 The 2022 Inflation Reduction Act has prolonged and improved the incentive.

 The incentive is now set to run through 2032 and has increased from 26% to 30%.
 You are, therefore, eligible to claim a tax credit worth 30% of the total cost of your solar system.
 This will allow you to save between $6k-$10k on an average residential solar system.

 Second, California has a Net Metering Policy that allows solar system owners to sell the excess energy generated by their panels to local power companies.
 With this program, you get credits that can help offset future electric bills.

 Third, California has a property tax exemption incentive.
 This program allows you to increase the total value of your home by installing a solar system without worrying about increased tax for your property.